The following post is from Andrea of AndreaDekker.com: 8 Things You Can Clean with Lemons

 Disinfect butcher block counters and cutting boards by rubbing the cut side of a lemon over the surface and then wiping it down with soapy water.

-You can also remove stains from butcher block by pouring lemon juice over the stain, letting it sit overnight, and then wiping it with a damp cloth (repeat if necessary).
+You can also remove stains from the butcher block by pouring lemon juice over the stain, letting it sit overnight, and then wiping it with a damp cloth (repeat if necessary).

 8. Garbage Disposal